chef/automate/components/docs-chef-io/content/automate/major_upgrade.md

 ## FAQ

-How to check if automate is running external Postgres?
+**Q) How to check if automate is running external Postgres?**

-* Run `chef-automate config show` command.
+A) Run `chef-automate config show` command.
 If `enable=true` is present in `global.v1.external.postgresql` it confirms that the automate is running external postgres.

+**Q) When migrating data using the command `chef-automate post-major-upgrade migrate --data=PG`, why is it failing?**

+A) To fix the above mentioned issue you can restore the data using the command `chef-automate backup restore </path/to/backups/>BACKUP_ID`.
+Here use the *BACKUP ID* from the backup you have created before starting the upgrade.

+If the restore fails even after upgrading the Chef Automate version, follow the steps given below:

+1. Uninstall **Chef Automate**.
+1. Install the last version (202232344344) using the air gapped installation process.
+Click [here](https://docs.chef.io/automate/airgapped_installation/) for more information on air gapped installation process.
+1. Restore the backup using `chef-automate backup restore <backup_id>`.
+Click [here](https://docs.chef.io/automate/restore/) for the reference.

+{{< note >}} If you have migrated data using alternative ways you will see a checklist of steps on running `chef-automate upgrade status` which won’t be marked as complete.
+To remove those checklists, run the command `sudo rm /hab/svc/deployment-service/var/upgrade_metadata.json`. {{< /note >}}